Ghana Food Guide

 Asana (Corn Drink)

-Traditional fermented corn drink, slightly sour and refreshing.
-Made from fermented corn dough, it's a popular street drink sold in plastic bags with a straw.
-Rich in probiotics and nutritious.
+A traditional fermented corn drink, slightly sour and refreshing.
+Made from fermented corn dough, it's sold on the street in plastic bags with a straw, and it's both nutritious and full of probiotics.

 Lamugee (Baobab Juice)

-Refreshing drink made from baobab fruit powder mixed with water, sugar, and sometimes milk.
-Popular in Northern Ghana, it has a tangy, citrusy flavor and is rich in vitamin C.
+A drink made from baobab fruit powder mixed with water, sugar, and sometimes milk.
+It's common in Northern Ghana, with a tangy, citrusy flavor and plenty of vitamin C.